-IVS offer a variety of volunteering opportunities through the SCI network, such as short-term and long-term projects, as well as European Voluntary Service opportunities, non formal education opportunities (international seminars and training) and the opportunity to become a local volunteer.
-This website is the database of SCI short-term opportunities.
+SCI offers a variety of volunteering opportunities, such as short and long term projects, as well as non formal education opportunities (international seminars and trainings) and the opportunity to become a local activist.
 Short term projects are SCI´s core activity, also called ´workcamps´.
 They are organised in cooperation with SCI branches and partner organisations, who in their turn cooperate with local communities.
-A workcamp, in short, is a unique form of volunteering, bringing together people from different countries, cultures and backgrounds to live and work together with local communities for a period of two to three weeks on average.
+A workcamp, in short, is a unique form of volunteering, bringing together people from different countries, cultures and backgrounds to live and work together with local communities for a period of two to three weeks.
 Work during a workcamp will be non-profit and voluntary work will never be a replacement or alternative to paid professional work.
-Find more information about what we do on the IVS website.
+Find more information about what we do on our web site.

-This site lists up to 1200 "workcamps" (short-term volunteer projects) offered by SCI and its partners.
-Please use the search form to prepare a list of up to 6 camps to suit your interests and travel plans.
+This site lists up to 1200 workcamps (short term volunteer projects) offered by SCI and its partners.
+Please use the search form to prepare a list of up to six camps to suit your interests and travel plans.
 Make sure you find out what is expected of you as a volunteer and what it will cost you.

 You must register online on this website in order to create your account.
-Once you have registered you can log in and complete an application form that will be submitted online to your SCI branch, IVS.
-IVS will ask you to pay membership fee and the placement registration fee before processing your application.
-Do you want to volunteer in projects marked as "North-South"?
-Please contact IVS for further information after registering on this website.
+Once you have registered you can log in and complete an application form that will be submitted online to your SCI branch (member organisation).
+Some SCI branches may ask you to pay the placement fee before processing your application.

-You are applying to become a volunteer in an SCI short-term project ("workcamp"), where your services are needed to support SCI in achieving its mission of building a culture of peace, tolerance and intercultural understanding.
-If you are accepted for a "workcamp", we expect you to commit to the project and the specific aims of the project.
-It is important that you are aware of our branch's (IVS) cancellation policy.
+You are applying to become a short term volunteer in an SCI workcamp, where your services are needed to support SCI in achieving its mission of building a culture of peace, tolerance and intercultural understanding.
+If you are accepted for a workcamp, we expect you to commit to the project and the specific aims of the project.
+It is important that you are aware of our Cancellation Policy.

-SCI want the volunteers at a "workcamp" to compose a diverse group, with people of different nationalities, backgrounds, ages and genders.
-In case you apply for a "workcamp" where the host has already accepted a person with the same characteristics as you, they may not accept your application.
-Therefore we always advise you to choose up to 6 alternative "workcamps" for each application you make.
+We want the volunteers at a workcamp to compose a diverse group, with people of different nationalities, ages and gender.
+In case you apply for a workcamp where we have already accepted a person with the same nationality, age or gender as you, we may not accept your first choice.
+Therefore you always have to choose up to six alternative workcamps.
 We will send your application to the organisations that are accepting in the order of your preference until a place is found.
 This means that applying early is always the best.

 For the vast majority of projects, yes.
-There are some projects which ask you to pay an additional fee on arrival.
-This amount may vary from £35 to £350 approximately.
-These fees are asked by partner organisations to enable the project to take place, since many partner organisations in the Global South do not have any funding to cover organisational costs.
-This means the extra fee is basically a solidarity payment to support the project and the hosting organisation while you are there.
+There are some projects in the North-South Programme which ask you to pay an additional fee on arrival.
+This amount may vary from 30 euros to 200 euros.
+These fees are asked by partner organisations to enable the project to take place, since many partner organisations in the global south do not have any funding to cover organisational costs.
+This means the extra fee is basically a solidarity payment to support the the project and the hosting organisation while you are there.
 The additional fees are always mentioned in the project descriptions, so you will be informed about it before applying.
 If nothing about an additional fee is mentioned in the project description, then you will not be asked for one.
-In most cases the fees are payable in cash when you arrive at the project.
-If you wish to fundraise to cover the extra fees, please get in touch with IVS for advice.
+The fees are payable in cash when you arrive at the project.

 Yes.
 The project hosts will provide you with food and accommodation during the project but not during your travels to and from the project.
 Volunteers will have access to drinkable water.